 Contracts are really, really short.
 Usually a single page, and very loose.

-You have a few kinds of contracts, and I'm not going to really get into it here, but basically, you either have contracts that renew and ones that are just permanent.
+You have a few kinds of contracts.
+I'm not going to get into the details here, but basically, you either have contracts that renew and ones that are just permanent.
 Make sure you understand exactly what is in your contract - it's usually just boilerplate.
 Side note - check if they pay your taxes from your check or if you're expected to set aside money to pay them yourself.
 The tax issue is a bit complicated, so just ask.

 Similarly, all companies are required to have rules of operation for their employees.
 If you are unclear on anything, ask to see the rule of operation governing it.